garden-io/garden/docs/using-garden/config-templates.md

 ---
 order: 90
-title: Module Templates
+title: Config Templates
 ---

-# Module Templates
+# Config Templates

 You can create customized templates for modules or sets of modules, and render them using `templated` modules.
 These templates allow you to define your own schemas and abstractions, that are then translated at runtime to one or more modules, even including any supporting files (such as Kubernetes manifests, common configuration files, Dockerfiles etc.).